Annie Get Your Gun (musical): History and background

 Dorothy Fields had the idea for a musical about Annie Oakley to star her friend Ethel Merman.
 Producer Mike Todd turned the project down, so Fields approached a new producing team, Richard Rodgers and Oscar Hammerstein II.
 After the success of their first musical collaboration, Oklahoma!, Rodgers and Hammerstein had decided to become producers of both their own theatrical ventures and those by other authors.
 They agreed to produce the musical and asked Jerome Kern to compose the music; Fields would write the lyrics, and she and her brother Herbert would write the book.
 Kern, who had been composing for movie musicals in Hollywood, returned to New York on November 2, 1945, to begin work on the score to Annie Get Your Gun, but three days later, he collapsed on the street due to a cerebral hemorrhage.
 Kern was hospitalized, and he died on November 11, 1945.
 The producers and Fields then asked Irving Berlin to write the musical's score; Fields agreed to step down as lyricist, knowing that Berlin preferred to write both music and lyrics to his songs.
 Berlin initially declined to write the score, worrying that he would be unable to write songs to fit specific scenes in "a situation show".
-Hammerstein persuaded him to study the script and try writing some songs based on it, and within days, Berlin returned with the songs "Doin' What Comes Naturally", "You Can't Get a Man With a Gun", and "There's No Business Like Show Business".
+Hammerstein persuaded him to study the script and try writing some songs based on it, and within days, Berlin returned with the songs "Doin' What Comes Natur'lly", "You Can't Get a Man With a Gun", and "There's No Business Like Show Business".
+Unlike other shows where her love songs included comical elements as it was felt that Merman's style was not suited to romantic expression, Berlin included ballads for Merman to sing, including "They Say It's Wonderful" and "I Got Lost in His Arms".
+Merman claimed that "Irving Berlin made a lady out of me."
 Berlin's songs suited the story and Ethel Merman's abilities, and he readily composed the rest of the score to Annie Get Your Gun.
+Berlin also included upbeat tunes for her, including "I Got the Sun in the Mornin'" and "Anything You Can Do".
 The show's eventual hit song, "There's No Business Like Show Business", was almost left out of the show because Berlin mistakenly got the impression that Richard Rodgers did not like it.
 In imitation of the structure of Oklahoma! a secondary romance between two of the members of the Wild West Show was added to the musical during its development.